 - Japan Housing Finance Agency, which was originally established in June 1950 as the Government Housing Loan Corporation for the purpose of providing housing loans to the general public, and which was reorganized as an incorporated administrative agency and started to specialize in securitization of housing loans in April 2007; and - The Japan Post Group companies, a group of joint stock companies including Japan Post Bank, which were formed in October 2007 as part of the Japanese government's privatization plan for the former Japan Post, a government-run public services corporation, which had been the Postal Service Agency until March 2003.
 In November 2015, approximately 11% of the outstanding shares of each of Japan Post Bank, Japan Post Insurance and Japan Post Holdings were sold to the public, and these companies are currently listed on the Tokyo Stock Exchange.
-In September 2017 and October 2021, an additional 22% and 27%, respectively, of the outstanding shares of Japan Post Holdings were sold to the public.
+As of March 31, 2023, Japan Post Holdings held 60.62% of the outstanding shares of Japan Post Bank, with a publicly announced target to reduce its shareholding in Japan Post Bank to 50% or below by the end of March 2026.
+As of March 31, 2023, Japan Post Holdings held 49.84% of the outstanding shares of Japan Post Insurance.